David Gough: Refereeing career

 At local level, Gough refereed three Meath Intermediate Football Championship finals (2010, 2013 and the replay in 2016) and the 2011 Meath Senior Football Championship final replay between Summerhill and Dunshaughlin.
 He was appointed to his first 2019 Meath Senior Football Championship Final proper where Ratoath GAA defeated Summerhill.
 He also refereed the 2011 Leinster intermediate club final and the 2012 Leinster Senior club final between Ballymun Kickhams and Portlaoise.
 He also presided over the 2018 Leinster Senior Club final where Mullinalaghta overcome Kilmacud Crokes.

 Abroad now, and Gough has also refereed Gaelic football matches in Spain, in Qatar (Middle East Games) and in the United States (New York versus Sligo in the 2017 Connacht Senior Football Championship).

 After initially opting out of refereeing during the early stages of the COVID-19 pandemic, Gough (citing the GAA's summer Cúl Camps as offering encouragement due to the lack of cases there) returned to refereeing underage games; he then offered to make himself available for a Meath Senior Football Championship fixture when a colleague became unavailable.
 He went on to referee the 2020 All-Ireland Senior Football Championship semi-final between Mayo and Tipperary.

+Gough refereed the 2023 All-Ireland Senior Football Championship final, which was his 46th SFC game.